+Discussion

+This ensures that the voting system presents the same initial appearance to every voter.

+This requirement covers all settings that can be adjusted, including font size, color, contrast, audio volume, rate of speech, turning on or off audio or video, and enabling alternative input devices.

+Applies to: Electronic interfaces

-External reference: WCAG 2.0/Section 508 Prior VVSG source: VVSG 1.1 - 3.2.5.b Related requirement: 7.1-K – Audio settings Applies to: Electronic interfaces
+Related requirements: 7.1-K – Audio settings

 7.1-B – Reset by voter

 If either the voter or an election worker can adjust the settings of the voter interface, there must be a way for the voter to restore the default settings while preserving the current votes.